CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: Not applicable for this method, as it does not handle syntax errors directly.

 **parse_unary**

-Parses a unary expression in the shader code.
    - **Description**: This method parses a unary expression, including unary plus and minus operations.
 It constructs a `UnaryOpNode` representing the unary expression or proceeds to parse a primary expression if no unary operators are present.
    - **Returns**:
       - `ASTNode`: An object representing the unary expression.